IDR/deployment/docs/operating-procedures.md

 - `idr-omero:/data`: The OMERO data directory
 - `idr-database:/var/lib/pgsql`: The PostgreSQL data directory

-The following directories aren't essential but you may wish to also back them up:
+The following directories are not essential but you may wish to also back them up:
 - `idr-proxy:/var/cache/nginx`: The front-end web cache (can be regenerated)
 - `idr-a-omero:/data`: The analysis OMERO data directory (clone of production)
 - `idr-a-database:/var/lib/pgsql`: The PostgreSQL data directory (clone of production)
 - `idr-a-dockermanager:/data`: Jupyter notebooks (VAEs are treated as ephemeral)

-If you used the OpenStack provisioning playbook these are all separate volumes that can be backed-up using the OpenStack clients.
+If you used the OpenStack provisioning playbook these are all separate volumes that can be backed up using the OpenStack clients.

 ### Restoration
 If you need to restore the IDR it is sufficient to restore these directories into a clean CentOS 7 server before running the deployment playbooks, which will take the existing data into account when installing the IDR.